dave-redfern/somnambulist-api-client/docs/model_relationships.md

 `HasOne` and `HasMany` _only_ load data from the parent defining the relationship.
 This means that they cannot be defined on a `ValueObject` as the parent must be "active".
-This is because both of these load the relationship data by issuing a `->with()` on the parent Model and processing the result.
+This is because both of these load the relationship data by issuing an `->include()` on the parent Model and processing the result.

 The reason for this behaviour is that for these relationships, it is expected that the related